Summary

 Lisdo does not store API keys, provider secrets, OAuth tokens, or local CLI paths in the CloudKit app database.
 Hosted BYOK API keys are stored in Keychain and may be available on your devices through your Apple Keychain sync settings.
 Local CLI paths and local-only provider settings stay on the Mac where they were configured.

-Lisdo's MVP provider model is bring-your-own-key.
-When you choose to organize a capture, the relevant text, OCR text, transcript, category rules, and draft instructions may be sent to the AI provider you configured.
-Provider handling is governed by that provider's terms and privacy policy.
+When you choose to organize a capture, the relevant text, OCR text, transcript, category rules, and draft instructions may be sent to the AI provider you configured or to the Lisdo managed backend if you choose a Lisdo managed plan.
+AI output remains a draft until you review and approve it.

 Provider credentials are stored in Keychain.
 Hosted BYOK keys may sync through the user's Keychain sync so iPhone and Mac can process drafts with the same provider credentials; they are not stored as CloudKit records.